Investment Risks of Bonds

 Inflation Risk

 Inflation risk is the risk that the value of money will decline, which it does continually most of the time.
 If the interest rate of the bond is not high enough to compensate for inflation, then real returns may be negative.
-On the other hand, it is possible to take advantage of deflation that sometimes occurs when interest rates rise.
+On the other hand, it is possible to profit from deflation that sometimes occurs when interest rates rise.
 A good example is when interest rates are rising, newly issued bonds pay more, while prices of assets that usually require borrowing, such as real estate, start declining.
-Thus, for instance, you could buy 4-week T-bills as a way to save for a house or for a down payment.
+Thus, for instance, you could buy 4-week T-bills to save for a house or for a down payment.
 As the T-bills expire, they can be re-invested at progressively higher rates, while rates are rising.
-In the meantime, real estate prices may fall because it becomes more expensive to borrow money to pay for it.
-So the money earned on the T-bills becomes even more valuable than the interest rate itself suggests when used to purchase real estate.
+Meanwhile, real estate prices may fall because it becomes more expensive to borrow money to pay for it.
+So the money earned on T-bills becomes even more valuable than the interest rate itself suggests when used to purchase real estate.

 Legal Risk

-The 2nd type of legal risk occurs because tax-exempt bonds have to satisfy specific legal requirements, and if it is later determined that the bond does not satisfy these requirements, its tax-exempt status may be eliminated, which would reduce not only the effective return of the bond after taxes, but it would reduce the price of the bond in the secondary market because its now taxable yield would have to equal the taxable yield of other, comparable bonds.
+The 2nd type of legal risk occurs because tax-exempt bonds have to satisfy specific legal requirements, and if it is later determined that the bond does not satisfy these requirements, its tax-exempt status may be eliminated, reducing not only the effective return of the bond after taxes, but it would reduce the bond price in the secondary market because its now taxable yield must equal the taxable yield of other, comparable bonds.

 Risks Specific to International Bonds